HomeTraveliPad

 Which of these travel apps work offline?

 Google Maps is the standout, letting you download whole areas to navigate without data.
-Airline apps store boarding passes for offline access, and Compass needs no connection at all.
+Airline apps store boarding passes for offline access, and a downloaded Apple Maps or Google Maps area keeps guiding you with no connection at all.
 Booking apps like Expedia and Hopper need internet to do their thing, so handle those over hotel wifi before you head out for the day.

 Are these apps free to use?